nk-gears/power-up-with-custom-connectors-ebook/writing-checklist.md

 - remember the formula

+Keep writing and we have chatgpt to finally cleanup and rephrase the words.
+Why you want to worry ?

 Planning : 5%
 Writing - 10 % : so keep flowing the words
 editing - 30 %